aetperf/aetperf.github.io/_posts/2020-05-22-A-Quick-study-of-Air-quality-in-Lyon-with-Python.md

     No data for the date: 2020-02-29

-Similarly to we we did before, we create a dataframe with a `DatetimeIndex`:
+Similarly to what we did before, we create a dataframe with a `DatetimeIndex`:

 ```python